 Make sure you have cooled your melted butter to room temperature (oil may also be substituted).
-Beat together the egg, milk, sour cream, vanilla and melted butter together in a mixing cup.
+Beat together the egg, milk, sour cream, vanilla and melted butter together in a mixing bowl or measuring cup.

 Make a well in the center of the dry ingredients.
 Pour the wet ingredients into the well, mixing as you pour.

 Completely combine the ingredients, including the blueberries, until you have a batter, be careful not to over-mix.
 As it sits, it will thicken slightly.

 Line a muffin pan with paper cups, or grease the muffin wells with butter or canola spray.
 Fill the tins to 2/3 of the way full.